 Industrial applications for insulated curtains walls and insulated thermal panels include (but are not limited to):

-Insulated industrial curtain walls retain the climate requirements necessary to store and produce temperature-sensitive products.
+Insulated warehouse curtain walls retain the climate requirements necessary to store and produce temperature-sensitive products.
 The insulating divider curtains AmCraft manufactures can be installed within a matter of days and is available a fraction of the cost, providing industrial facilities, plants, and factories the benefits that save both time and money.

 An R-value is a measure of thermal resistance for certain types of construction material.
-R-value is the most commonly used gauge to measure heat and cooling loss as well as retention within insulated curtain wall structures and thermal industrial curtain enclosures.
+R-value is the most commonly used gauge to measure heat and cooling loss as well as retention within thermal curtain wall structures and thermal industrial curtain enclosures.
 R-value is expressed in an easy-to-understand, numerical scale that rates materials according to their ability to insulate.
 The numerical scale begins with 1 (very little insulation) to well over 35 (universally recognized as a benchmark for sufficient, insulated and permanent construction).